damasceno-dev/nlw20Agents/DEPLOYMENT.md

 This workflow will automatically:
 - 🪣 **Create S3 bucket** for Terraform state if not exists (with versioning, encryption, and lifecycle rules)
 - ✅ Create or detect existing GitHub OIDC Provider in your AWS account
-- ✅ Create project-specific OIDC role with least-privilege policies
+- ✅ Create a project-specific OIDC role with least-privilege policies
 - ✅ Set up secure GitHub → AWS authentication
 - ✅ **Create tf-cleanup-role** for cleaning up the s3 state bucket (if not exists)
-  - solving chicken-and-egg problem with IAM role: OIDC role needs terraform state bucket to get properly deleted, and S3 needs an OIDC role to get deleted as well.
+  - solving a chicken-and-egg problem with IAM role: OIDC role needs terraform state bucket to get properly deleted, and S3 needs an OIDC role to get deleted as well.
-  - This cleanup role is shared accross projects and it serves only to delete the S3 bucket that has the terraform state for this project.
+  - This cleanup role is shared across projects, and it serves only to delete the S3 bucket that has the terraform state for this project.
   - This role is created automatically if it doesn't exist.

 **What Gets Created:**